-Everyone involved in creating this problem has to be part of the solution, and that means women have to step down, men need to step up, the wedding industry has to stop it with the sexist bullshit, and we’ve all got to embrace outsourcing the work as a success, not a failure.
+Everyone involved in creating this problem has to be part of the solution, and that means women need to step down, men have to step up, the wedding industry has to stop it with the sexist bullshit, and we’ve all got to embrace outsourcing the work as a success, not a failure.

-(Quick note for LGBTQ+ folks: Take a minute to figure out which one of you does the majority of the emotional labor in your relationship.
-Chances are, it’s the person who schedules your double dates, researches your vacations, remembers all your relationship milestones, sends out the holiday cards – and who read this article first.)
+(Quick note for LGBTQ+ folks, because this does affect us, too: Take a minute to figure out which one of you does the majority of the emotional labor in your relationship.
+Chances are, it’s the person who schedules your social engagements, researches your vacations, remembers all your relationship milestones, sends out the holiday cards – and who read this article first.)

 1. Women Have to Step Down

-If you’re a woman and/or the person who does most of the emotional labor in other facets of your relationship, give this article to your future spouse and take a fucking break.
-(You deserve it.)
-Don’t do any more wedding planning until you’ve split up the wedding planning checklists fairly.
+If you’re a woman and/or the person who does most of the emotional labor in other facets of your relationship, share this article with your future spouse and take a fucking break.
+You deserve it.
+Don’t do any more wedding planning until you’ve split up the wedding planning checklist fairly.
 And remember that fairly does not necessarily mean equal number of tasks; it means an equal workload.
 Sorting out all of the details required to find, book, and manage a caterer is a much more difficult thing to do than hiring a DJ; don’t treat them as two items of equal value to check off your list.

 2. Men Need to Step Up

-If you’re a man and/or the person who usually does domestic and relationship maintenance chores because your partner asks you to, stop right now and go find two or three wedding planning checklists.
+If you’re a man and/or the person who usually does domestic and relationship maintenance chores because your partner asks you to, stop right now and go find two or three wedding planning checklists, or shell out a few bucks for mine.
+(It’s a great checklist.
+It’s not free because I insist on being paid for my labor.)
 Read through them, start to finish.
-Pick at least 50% of the items on them and take full responsibility – for figuring out what they mean, what research needs to be done, how much they will cost, what choices will have to be made, etc. Ask your future spouse if the division you’ve come up with feels fair.
+Pick at least 50% of the items on them and take full responsibility – for figuring out what they mean, what research needs to be done, how much they will cost, what choices will have to be made, etc. Ask your future spouse if the division you’ve come up with feels equitable.
 And then get that shit done!

 3. The Wedding Industry Has to Stop the Sexist Double Standard